HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 The same effect of semantic removal takes place with `role="none"`.
 We found that this year, the percentage of `role="none"` has also increased to 11% and is one of the top 10 most common ARIA roles.
 There are very few use cases where this is particularly helpful for assistive technology users, for example if there is a `<table>` element being used only for layouting.
 But it can otherwise be harmful and should be used sparingly.

-Most browsers ignore `role="presentation"` and `role="none"` on focusable elements, including links and inputs, or anything with a tabindex attribute set.
+Most browsers ignore `role="presentation"` and `role="none"` on focusable elements, including links and inputs, or anything with a `tabindex` attribute set.
 Browsers also ignore the inclusion of the role if any of the element contains any global ARIA states and properties, such as `aria-describedby`.

 ### Labeling elements with ARIA

 Parallel to the DOM there is a similar browser structure called the accessibility tree.
 It contains information about HTML elements including accessible names, descriptions, roles and states.
 This information is conveyed to assistive technologies through accessibility APIs.

-The accessible name can be derived from an element's content (such as button text), an attribute (such as an image alt text value), or an associated element (such as a programmatically associated label for a form control).
+The accessible name can be derived from an element's content (such as button text), an attribute (such as an image `alt` attribute value), or an associated element (such as a programmatically associated label for a form control).
 There is a specificity ranking that is used to determine where the element gets its accessible name from if there are multiple potential sources.
 [Léonie Watson](https://twitter.com/LeonieWatson)'s article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">What is an accessible name?</a> is a great source to learn more about accessible names.

 {{ figure_markup(
   image="top10-aria-attributes.png",